-LifeTech Diagnostics – A New Clinical Testing Lab With State-of-the-Art Equipment for Fast and Highly Accurate Results
+LifeTech Diagnostics – A new clinical testing lab with state-of-the-art equipment for fast and highly accurate results

 While the initial focus will be on respiratory, LifeTech Diagnostics lab plans to expand and provide testing for sexually transmitted disease, drug testing and cancer diagnostics.

 The company accepts health savings and flex spending accounts linked to credit cards and regular credit card payments.
-LifeTech Diagnostics accepts already Medicare & Medicaid and will soon accept insurance coverage from national and regional insurance carriers.
-Mr. Dougherty encouraged interested parties to visit the company’s website at www.lifetechdiagnostics.com, call 785-224-4775, or email info@lifetechdiagnostics.com for further information related to the company or to schedule a test.
+LifeTech Diagnostics already accepts Medicare and will soon accept insurance coverage from national and regional insurance carriers.
+Mr. Dougherty encouraged interested parties to visit the company’s website at www.lifetechdiagnostics.com or call 785-224-4775 for further information related to the company or to schedule a test.

 Sam Al-Murrani